Population trapping in a pair of periodically driven Rydberg atoms: Acknowledgments

 \section{Acknowledgments}

 We acknowledge UKIERI-UGC Thematic Partnership No. IND/CONT/G/16-17/73 UKIERI-UGC project, UGC for UGC-CSIR NET-JRF/SRF, and the support from the EPSRC through Grant No. EP/R04340X/1 via the QuantERA project ERyQSenS.
+R.N. further acknowledges DST-SERB for Swarnajayanti fellowship File No. SB/SJF/2020-21/19.